umbraco/UmbracoDocs/Documentation/Using-Umbraco/Config-files/BaseRestExtensions/index.md

 The extension tag contains the following attributes:

 - **type**: The fully qualified name of the class containing the methods you want to expose via /Base
-- **alias**: The name that /Base will use when mapping url's to your class.
-If you put "MyAlias" here, the url wil start with: yourdomainname/Base/MyAlias.
+- **alias**: The name that /Base will use when mapping urls to your class.
+If you put "MyAlias" here, the url will start with: yourdomainname/Base/MyAlias.

 The method tag contains the following attributes: